VTC Board

 South Central (AR, LA, NM, KS, OK, TX)

-Has been caving for almost 50 years and is an active vertical caver and vertical skills instructor.
-Geary has written papers on vertical caving, co-edited the Nylon Highway, co authored a chapter for the NCRC training manual, and has completed Levels I, II, III of NCRC and SPAR.
+Geary has been caving for almost 50 years and is an active vertical caver and vertical skills instructor.
+Geary has written papers on vertical caving, co-edited the Nylon Highway, co- authored a chapter for the NCRC training manual, and has completed Levels I, II, III of NCRC and SPAR.
 He previously served as the NSS President.

 vtc-georgia-schneider